FjellOverflow/epub-to-remarkable-pdf/README.md

 ## *Recommended:* Convert `.epub` to `.pdf` (Docker)

 >[!NOTE]
->To use the local script, you need [Docker](https://docs.docker.com/get-started/get-docker/) installed on your system.
+>To use the containerized script, you need [Docker](https://docs.docker.com/get-started/get-docker/) installed on your system.

 Simply copy the following command to your terminal and adjust the file path.